-With the continuity of outbreak of coronavirus (COVID-19) during the six months period ended 30 June 2021 from previous year, the existing and anticipated effects of the outbreak on the global economy is expected to continue to evolve.
+Given the continuity of outbreak of coronavirus (COVID-19) during the nine months period ended 30 September 2021, the existing and anticipated effects of the outbreak on the global economy continues to evolve.
 While these developments continue to impact the Group's operations, the scale and duration of further developments remain uncertain at this stage and could potentially further impact the Group's financial position, financial performance and cash flows in the future, the extent of which is presently undeterminable.

-The interim condensed consolidated financial statements of the Group for the six months period ended 30 June 2021 were authorised for issue in accordance with a resolution of the Bank's Board of Directors on 1 August 2021.
+The interim condensed consolidated financial statements of the Group for the nine months period ended 30 September 2021 were authorised for issue in accordance with a resolution of the Bank's Board of Directors on 3 November 2021.